Oxford is a leading centre for the study of economic and social history through the application of modern social science theory and methods.

 Oxford has been a participant in MACROHIST, an FP-7 funded training network in macroeconomic history.
 Other centres with the Faculty that provide additional specialist expertise include the Centre for the History of Childhood, the Modern European Research Centre, the Centre for Global History, and the Wellcome Unit for the History of Medicine.

-The 1+3.5 and 2+2.5* routes are based on the MSc and MPhil courses in Economic and Social History.
-These prepare graduates to undertake research in economic and social history, and they teach the quantitative and qualitative research methods.
-The 2+2.5* route is the preferred route for doctoral students, and the normal expectation is that fully-funded students entering the programme take this route.
+The 1+3.5 route is based on the MSc course in Economic and Social History.
+This prepares graduates to undertake research in economic and social history, and teaches the quantitative and qualitative research methods.

-The +3.5 route is provided for students who have already completed a relevant Master’s degree with training that meets the ESRC 2022 Training Guidelines, typically in Economic & Social History.
+The +3.5 route is provided for students who have already completed a appropriate core training that meets the ESRC 2022 Training Guidelines, typically in Economic & Social History.
 Occasionally, outstanding students are admitted to the +3.5 route with a Master’s degree in either history or economics.

 Recently, students have carried out placements at The Financial Times, The Economist, Avantium Investment Management and the German Broadcast Association.
 They have also been involved in social enterprise initiatives and in a European student network.